 - Get more out of GitHub Issues with workflows

-- Track tasks in VSCode, Atom or the GitKraken Git Client
+- Track tasks in VSCode, Atom or the GitKraken Git GUI

-- Link a Glo board to a repo in GitKraken
+- Link a board to a repo in GitKraken

 - Use the tool that makes you more productive

-Watch this comparison video of GitKraken Glo Boards vs Trello; or keep reading!
+Watch this comparison video of GitKraken Boards vs Trello; or keep reading!

 1. Get all the information you need in one view

 A big part of increasing productivity is getting things done quickly.
 When you’re trying to move fast, you don’t want to have to jump around to multiple screens to get the relevant information you need.
-This is where a major UI difference between Glo and Trello comes into play.
+This is where a major UI difference between GitKraken Boards and Trello comes into play.